melvinkisam/game-manager/README.md

 ![architecture](img/architecture.png)

 The chatbot follows a structured and modular pipeline.
 When the user enters a query, the system begins by performing intent matching, comparing the input against a predefined corpus using similarity scores.
-The behaviour of the chatbot depends on the similarity threshold:
+The behavior of the chatbot depends on the similarity threshold:

 - < 0.3 → The chatbot cannot confidently determine intent and restarts the process
 - 0.3 – 0.6 → A confirmation prompt is shown, asking the user whether to proceed or restart